-Place 1 dough round on each of 2 baking sheets.
+Place 1 dough round on each of the 2 baking sheets.
 Bake for 3–4 minutes to partially cook.
 Repeat with remaining dough.

 Spread 3–4 Tbsp. fig jam over each crust; scatter 2 oz. goat cheese over each.
 Bake in batches until crust is crisp, 4–5 minutes.

-Toss arugula, pear, and remaining 1 tsp. oil in a large bowl; season with salt and pepper.
+Toss arugula, pear, and the remaining 1 tsp. oil in a large bowl; season with salt and pepper.
 Top pizzas with salad and enjoy this fantastic fig recipe.